Central banks are at the centre of a climate-induced economic transition

 Cambridge Econometric’s E3ME model is one of the world’s leading macro-econometric models used for climate scenario analysis.
 E3ME is widely used by organisations and institutions operating at a global, regional, and local level to assess climate scenarios, which is based primarily on empirical evidence rather than assumptions on optimisation.

-Cambridge Econometrics can help central banks understand how climate risk will affect their policy mandates, financial portfolio, and macro financial stability, tailored to each country’s economic structure:
+Cambridge Econometrics helps central banks understand how climate risk will affect their policy mandates, financial portfolio, and macro financial stability, tailored to each country’s economic structure:

 3 key elements of E3ME